 Based on the foregoing, the Department has determined that your EMT certification must be revoked.
-Here, you not only failed to have the necessary prerequisites for EMT recertification, but you also intentionally ignored OEMS's demands for an audit of your qualifications to avoid having your lack of recertification qualifications detected.
-Without question, an EMT who lacks a valid CPR certification and continuing education poses a significant threat to emergency medical patients in need of care.
+Here, you not only failed to have the necessary prerequisites for EMT recertification, but you also submitted a false attestation to OEMS regarding your recertification qualifications and intentionally ignored OEMS's demands for an audit of your qualifications to avoid having your lack of recertification qualifications detected.
+Without question, an EMT who lacks a valid CPR certification, validation of core competences and continuning education poses a significant threat to emergency medical patients in need of care.
 Moreover, to be effective, EMTs must exercise good judgement, trust each other and be trusted by police officers, fire fighters, doctors and other professionals.
 Your actions here demonstrate poor judgment and lack of trustworthiness, which renders you a risk to patients as you lack characteristics that are necessary for the provision of effective emergency medical care.
 Therefore, as a result of your failure to cooperate with the Department's investigation, it is the intention of this Department to revoke your EMT certification.

 In accordance with N.J.A.C.
 8:40A-7.1(f), certification cards are the property of the Department, and shall be immediately surrendered to Department staff upon demand.
-As such, you are hereby directed to immediately surrender your EMT certification card to OEMS, either by U.S. mail to the address on the first page of this Notice, or by physical delivery to New Jersey Department of Health, Office of Emergency Medical Services, John Fitch Plaza Market & Warren Streets, Trenton, NJ 08625.
+As such, you are hereby directed to immediately surrender your EMT certification card to OEMS, either by U.S. mail to the address in the first page of this Notice, or by physical delivery to New Jersey Department of Health, Office of Emergency Medical Services, John Fitch Plaza Market & Warren Streets, Trenton, NJ 08625.

 Pursuant to N.J.S.A.
 52:14B-11 and N.J.A.C.
 8:40A-10.3(b), you are entitled to a hearing before the Office of Administrative Law to contest this Department's proposed revocation of your EMT certification.
 In the event that you request a hearing, this proposed revocation shall be held in abeyance until such time as the hearing has been concluded and a final decision has been rendered.
 Your request for a hearing on this matter must be submitted in writing and must be accompanied by a response to the charges contained herein.
-Please include the control number 2019-0085R on your correspondence, and forward your request to:
+Please include the control number 2019-0660R on your correspondence, and forward your request to: